Things to Do in Cape Tribulation

 It is amazing to see saltwater crocodiles in the wild and in their natural habitat so a cruise is definitely worth doing.

 They are also reasonably priced with tours costing adults $30 and kids $22.

 2. jungle surfing

-It costs $95 for both adults and kids (no discounted prices for kids), but it is an awesome experience and definitely worth doing if it fits within your budget.
+It costs $95 for both adults and kids (no discounted prices for kids).
+It is great fun and an awesome experience.

 There are a few different interpretive self-guided boardwalks that you can do in your own time and at your own pace.

 The Dubuji Boardwalk is a beautiful 1.8 km walk through rainforest and mangroves that is accessed from Myall Beach as well as a path near the kid’s playground next to PKs Village.

 The Maardja Botanical Walk is about 10 minutes south of Cape Trib and is a really popular walk with locals and tourists.